Welsh handball: The Nelson Court

-The Old Ball Court in Nelson is a three-sided handball court constructed c.1860.
+The Old Ball Court in Nelson is a three-sided handball court constructed in 1853.
 The unique design is based upon the earlier court at the yard of the Nelson Inn.
 The landlord of the Royal Oak constructed the new court to entice more customers, especially from the Nelson Inn.

 The court elevated Nelson to a major centre for the game with all the great players of their day gracing the court accompanied by large excited crowds and much betting.
 The Nelson court was also famous for its annual tournaments held between May and August and accompanied by high levels of gambling.
 The court length was reduced in the 1990s due to safety concerns from the increasing traffic through the village.

 In May 1995, the first European Handball Tournament was held at Nelson and was attended by American, Belgian, English, Irish, and Welsh teams.
 Recent notable players include Lee Davies, who was Welsh champion throughout the 1990s and became World Handball Champion in 1997.

 The Eton Fives Yearbook (1994–95) commented:

 Today, the game remains a unique feature of the village with a seating area built for spectators in 2010.

+New Courts

+The modern revival has seen the establishment of a new court at Trelewis.
+The court was funded by Wyndham Stokes and constructed as an indoor alternative to the traditional courts, allowing competition to continue throughout the winter.
+The Welsh Handball Association also announced plans to modernise the Nelson court and maintain around six courts to facilitate tournaments.